Minor Care

 What is considered an emergency?

 When you need immediate treatment for life-threatening injury and illness, seek emergency medical care.
-Our Minor Care Center is not a substitute for emergency treatment.
+Our Minor Care is not a substitute for emergency treatment.
 Some examples of conditions that require emergency medical care include:

 - Chest pain, difficulty breathing, or shortness of breath